alefore/weblog/intent-oriented-interfaces.md

 * Offers a few principles that may help design interfaces that are more intent oriented.

+This article is based on many conversations with
+Chris Nokleberg,
+Ivan Metlushko, and
+Tudor-Ioan Salomie.

 ## What is intent

 ### Definition